Wed 20th Jun - Sat 7th Jul 2018

-As tensions mount on a night filled with rum, calypso and dancing, and with the Shebeen under threat from the police, everyone is forced to confront the uncomfortable truths their relationships are built upon.
+On a night fuelled by rum, calypso and dancing, the Shebeen is under threat from the police, and as tensions build everyone is forced to confront some uncomfortable truths.

 Join the conversation #Shebeen

-Age recommendation: 14+ (plot includes strong language and violence)
+Age Guidance: 14+ (some strong language and violent scenes)

 Our ticket prices increase as the theatre fills.
 We always recommend booking early to secure the best seats at the best price.